algolia/algoliasearch-wordpress/docs/src/wpml.md

 ```

-**Do not forget to hit the 're-index all' button after making such changes to indices configuration.**
+<div class="alert alert-warning">Do not forget to hit the 're-index all' button after making such changes to indices configuration.</div>